-I love riddles.
+I love a good riddle.
 Give me a book of riddles and my productivity tanks as I spend the rest of the day thinking about them.
 I love old riddles, new riddles, and I especially love creating riddles.
 My wife and I will try to stump each other with riddles for hours and we even created our own riddle game where one of us thinks of a punchline for a joke and the other person has to create the setup.
 (It’s great for long road trips.)
-But why do we riddle?
-What purpose do riddles serve?
+But why do we riddle, and what purpose do riddles serve?

 A house based on a foundation like the skies